Groups

 The criteria queries matching resources.
 Groups can be configured to either continuously query for matching resources, or to query once when the group is created for a static collection of matching resources.

-Defining Tag Criteria
+#### Defining Tag Criteria

 It's important to note that Sedai does not support adding tags to resources; it only infers pre-existing tags that have been added through your cloud provider.
 [Learn more](#configuring-tags) about configuring tags for your resources.

-When using regular expressions to select values, you must hit enter following the expression to apply it.
+When using regular expressions to select values, you must hit **enter** following the expression to apply it.
 The same input can be used to search values associated with a key.
+Please note that the expression is case-sensitive.

-Groups use and logic between keys, and or logic between values.
+Groups use `and` logic between keys, and `or` logic between values.
 For example, this could be configured so that matching resources must have a combination of tags, but flexibility in the values for selected keys.

-How to Create a Group
+### How to Create a Group

 You can create, edit, and delete groups from the **Settings > Groups** page.